-All shareholders of the Company receive the annual report and notice of AGM.
+Notice of Annual General Meeting ("AGM") and Annual Reports are issued to all shareholders of the Company.
 The Notice of AGM is also advertised in newspaper and announced via SGXNET.
 Information on major new initiatives of the Company is also disseminated via SGXNET, news release and made available on the Company's website.